microsoft/lisa/docs/write_test/write_case.rst

    case of more importance, and thus it will be run more often.
 The lowest value (most prioritized) is ``0``.
 -  **requirement** defines the requirements in this case.
-If no requirement specified, the test suite’s or the default global requirements will apply.
+If no requirement specified, the test suite's or the default global requirements will apply.
 -  **timeout** defines when the test case will be ended by timeout.
 The default value is 3600 seconds.
 It applies to test method and before/after test case